You are here: HomeTopstories OverviewSecurity › Shedding Light on Cabling

 The Light Solution

 Then there is fiber optic cabling with its interference immunity, which solves the problem of magnetic interference at the afore-mentioned steel manufacturer.
 It also provides better inherent security, robust cabling distances and huge bandwidth capability.
 Fiber optic technology, a method of sending and receiving information over great distances using light as the carrier, boasts significant advantages, whether as a backbone or a total transmission solution.
 Among the advantages of fiber optics are better quality transmission; no interference from lightning strikes, short circuits, crosstalk, EMI or RFI; no interference from the high voltages used in fluorescent lights, card access door strikes and outdoor lighting systems.
-Fiber optic routes are also lightweight, stable within a wide temperature range, have a long service life, are more secure - i.e.
+Fiber optic routes are also lightweight, stable within a wide temperature range, have a long service life, are more secure - i.e. they are not easily tapped into or interfered with - and they have an extremely high bandwidth.
+This last characteristic is important when one considers that ongoing developments will continue to increase the amount of data transmitted.

 High Fiber